lgauthie/mar-fmnet/README.md

 The first thing we do is update the frequencies of the oscillators, based on our list.
 Note that the second oscillator is six times higher than the first.
+This is done to have better control of the tone in the upper registers of the trumpet sound.
+If we were to simply use one oscillator with a higher modulation index to get more harmonics, it would become hard to predict and control this area of the sound.
 ```python
 synth.update_oscs(pitch, pitch * 6)
 ```